What's the deal with food waste?

-This wasted food breaks down in our landfills, together with other organic materials, it becomes the main contributor to the generation of methane – a greenhouse gas 25 times more potent than carbon dioxide.
+The food in your garbage bin breaks down in landfill and together with other organic materials it becomes the main contributor to the generation of methane- a greenhouse gas 25 times more potent than carbon dioxide.

 Wasting food also wastes the energy, water and natural resources used to grow, package, transport and market that food.